 I want to be an electronic music composer.
 Can I take composition and just compose electronic music?No. For you the option is to take music technology courses and develop your basic skills in electronic music this way, primarily through completing Music 346 and 446.
 If you show particular skill in computer music and have created interesting creative projects, you may submit a portfolio of these as an audition for Music 490I Electronic Music and focus on electronic music composition.
 This opportunity is subject to availability of the instructor.

-If you are not interested in the Bachelor of Music degree, you may instead be interested in the Minor in Music Technology.
+If you are not interested in the Bachelor of Music degree, you may instead be interested in the Minor in Music Technology, which has a strong emphasis in creative projects in composition and performance.